theprogrammerknownasat/stable-diffusion-wizard/readme.md

 ## Coming Soon

+- Add webserver for launching, installing, and files.
 - Compiled executables for Windows and Linux: We're working on providing compiled executables for Windows and Linux to make the installation process even easier.
 Stay tuned for updates!

 ## Contributing